-To date, the sector has been distinguished by its under-investment in R&D, poor IP protection and isolation from global scientific developments.
+To date, the sector has been distinguished by its under-investment in R&D, poor intellectual property (IP) protection and isolation from global scientific developments.
 This has resulted in the production capabilities of the local industry falling short of the state's medical needs.
 Therefore, some foreign investment is now required for the development of the local pharmaceutical sector.
 Local production by multinational companies is permitted under licence in Iran, as is contract manufacturing.

-Fifty-five companies meet over 95% of the country's needs for medicines, although many of the formulations are basic, and the local industry lacks the expertise to produce more high-tech treatments.
+55 companies meet over 95% of the country's needs for medicines, although many of the formulations are basic, and the local industry lacks the expertise to produce more high-tech treatments.
 However, domestic drug production is gradually expanding, with the Iranian authorities recently granting manufacturing licences for 20 vaccines and sera products to local private companies.
+Iran's improving manufacturing capabilities are evidenced by the announcement from Dinarvand in January 2015 that 12 types of anticancer drugs will be produced in Iran within two months that were previously imported.
+Multiple sclerosis drugs Tecfidera (dimethyl fumarate) and CinnoVex are also now produced in Iran, according to scientific secretary of the 11th International MS Congress, Shekoofeh Alaie.
+In addition, three locally produced medicines to treat renal failure produced by Soha Pharmaceutical Company were introduced into Iran's market in May 2015.